dhananjaygr/InlineQuestions/100-Foundation/questions/Page5/question-02.md

 Max Answers : 2

 ## Question
-What roles do front-end and back-end developers play in web development?:
+What is the purpose of a pull request in GitHub?:

 ## Options
-Option 1: Front-end developers focus on user interface design Option 2: Back-end developers manage server-side logic Option 3: Front-end developers handle database management Option 4: Back-end developers optimize website performance
+Option 1: To request changes to a repository

+Option 2: To review changes made in a branch before merging them into another branch

+Option 3: To undo changes made in a commit

+Option 4: To create a new branch from an existing one

 ## Answers
 Option 1 : 1